gemstation/gemforge/README.md

 # gemforge

-CLI for designing, building, deploying and upgrading Diamond Standard contracts on EVM chains.
+Command-line tool for building, deploying and upgrading Diamond Standard contracts on EVM chains.